 - Rich web apps.
 Modern MVC front-end frameworks, such as AngularJS, React and Ember, play nicely with structured content via APIs.

-- Programatic content creation.
+- Programmatic content creation.
 When content is already existing and coming from multiple sources, uploading content into one unified repository is ideally supported by creating content via API as well.

 Pros and cons

 If CaaS is that good, why isn't everyone using it already?
-Well, mostly because it's good in some contexts (see the section above) and not so great in others.
+Well, mostly because it's good in some contexts (see the section above) and not so splendid in others.

 What drives the adoption of CaaS